Site icon Our Breathing Planet

 Orange Jewelweed Physical Description

-The wonder of evolution produces thin, yet sturdy vertical stems, typically with a distinctive semi-translucent appearance.
-These also produce multiple smaller branches.
+The wonder of evolution produces thin, yet surprisingly sturdy vertical stems, typically with a distinctive semi-translucent appearance.
+These features also produce multiple smaller branches.
 Each of these portions of the plant additionally generally maintain a smooth texture to their surface.

 Source: https://rb.gy/4qboh Public Domain Image